-Mastitis is a condition where one or both of your breasts becomes swollen, red, sore, hot, lumpy and often painful to touch.
+Mastitis is a condition where one or both of your breasts become swollen, red, sore, hot, lumpy and often painful to touch.

 It is more commonly found in just one breast, although both breasts can be affected at the same time.
 It can also be anywhere in the breast, but mainly develops in the upper areas.

-Mastitis can sometimes occur during the time that you are breastfeeding, as a result of your breast milk leaking into your breast tissue, and the cause is usually a blocked milk duct.
+Mastitis can sometimes occur during the time that you are breastfeeding as a result of your breast milk leaking into your breast tissue, and the cause is usually a blocked milk duct.
 Your body then has an inflammatory reaction, as it believes this milk is potentially an infection risk to you.
-You may start to feel unwell, almost flu-like, with a raised temperature, shivering and tiredness.
+If you have mastitis, you may start to feel unwell, almost flu-like, with a raised temperature, shivering and tiredness.

-It does not necessarily mean that there is any infection present, and if acted upon quickly, with simple self-help techniques to treat mastitis at home, it can often be resolved without the help of antibiotics.
+Having mastitis does not necessarily mean that there is any infection present.
+If caught early and acted upon quickly, with simple self-help techniques to treat mastitis at home, it can often be resolved without the help of antibiotics.

 Here are some ideas to try to prevent mastitis whilst breastfeeding:

-- Make sure your baby is latching and attaches well at the breast to help your breast milk to flow freely.
+- Make sure your baby is latching and attaching well at the breast to help your breast milk to flow freely.

-- Try not to suddenly cut down on feeds or abruptly start to go longer in between feeding your baby, particularly if you are suffering from swollen or cracked nipples from breastfeeding.
-Our No Harm Nipple Balm is the perfect solution to help reduce soreness, promote healing and repair cracked skin caused by breastfeeding.
+- Try not to suddenly cut down on feeds or abruptly start to go longer in between feeding your baby.

 - Breastfeeding regularly and often will prevent your breasts from becoming overfull.